Local Entropy Theory of a Random Dynamical System: Infinite countable discrete amenable groups

 \section{Infinite countable discrete amenable groups}

-In this section, we recall the principal results from \cite{MO, OW, WZ, We} and obtain new convergence results for an infinite countable discrete amenable groups (Proposition \ref{1102111944} and Proposition \ref{p1006172118}).
-The difference of Proposition \ref{1102111944} and Proposition \ref{p1006172118} is shown by Example \ref{1104071212} even in the setting of an infinite countable discrete amenable group admitting a tiling F\o lner sequence.
+In this section, we recall the principal results from \cite{MO, OW, WZ, We} and obtain a new convergence result Proposition \ref{p1006172118} for infinite countable discrete amenable groups.
+As shown by Remark \ref{1207221549}, Proposition \ref{p1006172118} strengthens \cite[Theorem 5.9]{We} proved by Benjy Weiss.
+The difference between Moulin Ollagnier's Proposition \ref{1102111944} and Proposition \ref{p1006172118} is demonstrated by Example \ref{1104071212}; the two results are different even in the setting of an infinite countable discrete amenable group admitting a tiling F\o lner sequence.

+The principal convergence results (Proposition \ref{1006122129}, Proposition \ref{1102111944} and Proposition \ref{p1006172118}) are crucial for the introduction and discussion of local fiber topological pressure of a continuous bundle random dynamical system in Part \ref{skdj}.

 Let $G$ be an infinite countable discrete group and denote by $e_G$ the identity of $G$.
 Denote by $\mathcal{F}_G$ the set of all non-empty finite subsets of $G$.